Adding Files to your Zotero Library

 To locate a stored (copied) or linked file, right-click the item in the Zotero pane and select “Show File”.
 Copied files are stored in the Zotero data directory, and each file has its own subdirectory, which is named with a random 8-character string.

-By default, Zotero will take Snapshots when importing items from web pages.
-You can disable this setting in the Zotero preferences
+By default, Zotero will save snapshots when importing items from webpages.
+You can disable this setting in the Zotero preferences.